-- Health Care professionals should identify whether a young person is likely to continue to have health care needs when they leave school/turn 18.
+- Health Care professionals should identify whether a young person is likely to continue to have health care needs when they leave school or turn 18.
 This information will have been submitted before the meeting in the form of a health care plan.

 - A transition worker from Adult Social Care should attend the review from year 9 if Social Care Services are required.
-The transition worker should; provide information about the young person to other adult services, signpost to finance & benefit checks/support if needed and make a "pre-referral" to the appropriate Adult Services team if the young person is thought to be eligible.
+The transition worker should; provide information about the young person to other adult services, signpost to finance and benefit checks and or support if needed and make a pre-referral to the appropriate Adult Services team if the young person is thought to be eligible.

-- When the young person is 17 years old information and recommendations should be given to them and their family on post-18 opportunities/options available relative to the young person's identified needs.
+- When the young person is 17 years old information and recommendations should be given to them and their family on post-18 opportunities and or options available relative to the young person's identified needs.

-- A copy of the updated EHC plan will be circulated to the young person and their parent or carer and all relevant agencies following the review.
+- A copy of the updated EHCP will be circulated to the young person and their parent or carer and all relevant agencies following the review.
 The Lead Professional will make sure this is discussed fully with the young person and their family.

 - The SEND (Special Educational Needs and Disabilities) Team should be provided with information about the young person's support needs by the young person's school.